cloakware-ctf/rhme3-writeups/README.md

 This is a simple CO exhaust level regulator.
 It sets the levels according to the regulations.
 Or does it?
 We suspect hidden functionality.
 Can you help us confirm?

-This challenge represents both the largest leap in our current expertise (Fault Injection) while simulatenous making us feel the most Hackerman
+This challenge represents both the largest leap in our current expertise (Fault Injection) while simulatenous making us feel the most Hackerman.

 ![hackerman](benzinegate/hackerman.jpeg)